aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

 Gets the comment of this cell.

+**Remarks**

 If there is no comment applies to the cell, returns null.

 **Returns:**
 [Comment](../../com.aspose.cells/comment)